llSourcell/tensorflow_chatbot/README.md

 #Tensorflow Chatbot
 Tensorflow Chatbot Demo by @Sirajology on [Youtube](https://youtu.be/SJDEOWLHYVo)

+Note from HazeHub :
+====
+21/01/16 : The few days have taken longer than expected.
+Still haven't had the time to work on a proper modification so I decided to add my personal version of the tensorflow chatbot with all the generated files from Cornell's Corpus.
+Just extract the zip file, train the bot and you should be allright !

-Note from HazeHub : This fork hasn't been updated for the moment.
+old : This fork hasn't been updated for the moment.
 I have all the correct code to make it work with Python 3.5 and tensorflow 0.12 on my local storage.
 Give me a few days and this should be updated.

 Overview
 ============